crupig/Evalplus-codegen/README.md

-## PEP notes
+## Notes for replication of "Comparative Study of Selection Strategies"
-This fork was created as a support generation tool for the work "How Should We Rank LLM Code Generations?
+This repo was created as a support generation tool for the work "How Should We Rank LLM Code Generations?
 A Comparative Study of  Selection Strategies".
 It was modified so that also the log probabilities of the generated tokens are extracted.
-Also the test scripts were modified accordingly.
+Also the evaluation scripts were modified to extract the test execution feedbacks.

 **To setup:**
 * clone the repo;